Kashmiri Rajma Curry Recipe

-Here are more rajma recipes that you can include in your everyday meals – Punjabi Rajma Masala, Kidney Bean Salad, and Rajma Sundal.
+Here are more rajma recipes you can include in your everyday meals: Punjabi Rajma Masala, Kidney Bean Salad, and Rajma Sundal.

 I have always been fascinated with Kashmiri cuisine.
-It uses minimal ingredients, and the fennel and dry ginger flavor makes it very unique.
-Yesterday, I soaked some rajma, and instead of making it in the traditional Punjabi style, I thought to make a variation and made this Kashmiri version.
+It uses minimal ingredients, and the fennel and dry ginger flavors make it very unique.
+Yesterday, I soaked some rajma and, instead of making it in the traditional Punjabi style, I decided to make a variation: this Kashmiri version.

-The Kashmiri rajma masala is nowhere close to its Punjabi cuisine in terms of taste.
+The Kashmiri rajma masala is nowhere close to its Punjabi counterpart in terms of taste.
+Fennel and ginger give it a distinct taste that you won’t find in other rajma curries.
 The curry is also supposed to be very thin.
 But it is quite delicious, and if you want a change, try it.

 Ingredients

-Spice powders – This curry uses fennel seeds powder (saunf), ginger powder (saunth), coriander powder, turmeric powder, Kashmiri red chili powder, salt, and garam masala powder.
+- Spice powders – This curry uses fennel seed powder (saunf), ginger powder (saunth), coriander powder, turmeric powder, Kashmiri red chili powder, salt, and garam masala powder.

 How To Make Kashmiri Rajma Curry